YenchiSomnambule/louisblanc.github.io/README.md

 Mexico Real Estate Market Analysis -  University of Winnipeg PACE
 -------------------------------------------------------------------------
-• Conducted a detailed analysis of the real estate market, developing pricing strategies and identifying key investment opportunities.
-• Utilized Python for data analysis and visualization, presenting findings to enhance strategic decision-making in real estate investments.
+During my time at the University of Winnipeg PACE, I conducted a detailed analysis of the Mexico real estate market.
+This project involved developing pricing strategies and identifying key investment opportunities, which were crucial for stakeholders interested in the region.
+Utilizing Python, I performed advanced data analysis and created visualizations to clearly present our findings.
+These efforts were aimed at enhancing strategic decision-making for real estate investments, providing actionable insights that could guide investment choices and foster growth within the market.

 ![mexico_real_estate01](image/mexico_real_estate01.png)
 ![mexico_real_estate01](image/mexico_real_estate03.png)